Dachan-Kyong/Dachan-Kyong.github.io/_posts/blog/2023-08-02-creating-blog-1.md

 brew help
 ```

-Then Update brew for sure in a macOS Terminal:
+Then update brew for sure in a macOS Terminal:

 ```bash
 brew update // "this will update brew."